Slips and trips often garner a few good laughs. As such these trivial accidents are often overlooked in the workplace.

 A study conducted on work-related injuries shows a significant correlation between male and female victims.
 Women (17%) are more susceptible than men (11%) to encounter slips and trips.
 This translates to 39,000 men and 48,000 women suffering from a related injury over a year.

-Slips, Trips, and Falls (STFs) are the second leading cause of workplace injuries.
+Slips and trips are the second leading cause of workplace injuries.
 These accidents frequently result in severe injuries requiring extensive and expensive recovery and lost time.
-From an excruciating sprained ankle to a disastrous fall from a stairwell, STFs need to be taken seriously.
+From an excruciating sprained ankle to a disastrous fall from a stairwell, Slips and trips need to be taken seriously.

 It is important to define these terms in order to better understand the dilemma: